globaleaks/whistleblowing-software/GOVERNANCE.md

 Authored in 2021, this document is a responsible and tentative attempt to analyze the existing governance status, define roles and responsibilities in order to properly define a proper project governance and thus be sure to be able to continue to protect whistleblowers in the long run.

-## Roles and Responsibilities
+## Roles and responsibilities
 This section defines the main project roles and respective responsibilities for the [GlobaLeaks Team](https://www.globaleaks.org/about/people/) and other project [Contributors](https://github.com/globaleaks/GlobaLeaks/graphs/contributors).

 ### Project Lead
 The Project Lead is responsible for coordinating the overall work of the GlobaLeaks team and of the GlobaLeaks FLOSS community with the aim of continuously improving the software and methodology and protecting whistleblowers.

 The project is currently led by [Giovanni Pellerano](https://www.globaleaks.org/about/people/#giovanni-pellerano), who is currently the lead developer and has continuously guided and advised contributors and users since 2011.
 This lead role and responsibility is focused on doing what's best for this project, guiding contributors through the analysis of user requirements and the definition and execution of the [Project Roadmap](https://docs.globaleaks.org/en/main/roadmap/) in adherence to [Contributributors Guidelines](https://github.com/globaleaks/GlobaLeaks/blob/main/CONTRIBUTING.md) and the [Best Practices](https://bestpractices.coreinfrastructure.org/en/projects/3816).

-The technical lead has commit rights on the software, and administrative rights to the project infrastructure.
+### Project Manager
+The Project Manager is in charge of managing and coordinating the activities of the project.

+[Susanna Ferro](https://www.globaleaks.org/about/people/#susanna-ferro) is the current Project Manager.

 ### Community Lead
 The Community Lead is responsible for identifying community needs, verifying and enforcing the project’s [Code of Conduct](https://github.com/globaleaks/GlobaLeaks/blob/main/CODE_OF_CONDUCT.md), making sure everybody feels represented and safe.